ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

 		SID: ORCL
     ```

-#### Install SQL developer for easier interaction with the database:
+#### Install SQL developer for interaction with the database
 1. Download SQL Developer [here](https://www.oracle.com/tools/downloads/sqldev-v192-downloads.html)
-2. Setup a new connection `oracle`
+2. Set up a new connection `oracle`
 ![oracle-conn](images/sql-developer-oracle-conn.png)

-#### Create OT schema and load data:
+#### Create OT schema and load data
-1. Download the OT oracle schema from [here](https://www.oracletutorial.com/getting-started/oracle-sample-database/)
+1. Download the OT Oracle schema from [here](https://www.oracletutorial.com/getting-started/oracle-sample-database/)
-2. Using `oracle` connection we created above open a work sheet and copy paste the content of `ot_create_user.sql`and add to it
+2. Using the `oracle` connection that we created earlier, open a worksheet and copy paste the content of `ot_create_user.sql`and add to it
-the following then click on `run script`.
+the following then click `run script`.
 ```text
 	-- grant more priviledges
 	GRANT SELECT_CATALOG_ROLE TO OT;